osvauld/web-client/README.md

 The Osvauld community can be found on GitHub Discussions, where you can ask questions, voice ideas, and share your projects.

-To chat with other community members you can join the [osvauld Discord](https://discord.gg/u43atWCS).
+To chat with other community members you can join the [osvauld Discord](https://discord.gg/BVQtV6gS2c).

 Our [Code of Conduct](https://github.com/osvauld/web-client/Osvauld/blob/master/CODE_OF_CONDUCT.md) applies to all Osvauld community channels.

-## ⛓️ Security

-If you believe you have found a security vulnerability in Osvauld, we encourage you to responsibly disclose this and not open a public issue.
-We will investigate all legitimate reports.
-Email abe@osvauld.com to disclose any security vulnerabilities.